 Washington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Asian.
-Important ancestries of people in Washington include Irish, English, Italian, and Polish.
+Important ancestries of people in Washington include Irish, English, Polish, and Scottish.